kevintruong/til/C-Programming,-Part-5:-Debugging.md

 ## Clean code

 Make your code modular using helper functions.
-If there is a repeated task (getting the pointers to contiguous blocks in MP2 for example), make them helper functions.
+If there is a repeated task (getting the pointers to contiguous blocks in the malloc MP, for example), make them helper functions.
 And make sure each function does one thing very well, so that you don't have to debug twice.

 Let's say that we are doing selection sort by finding the minimum element each iteration like so,